b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Representation of Women.md

 &nbsp;

 >And so great were the blessings of the Lord upon us, that while we did live upon raw meat in the wilderness, our women did give plenty of suck for their children, and were strong, yea, even like unto the men; and they began to bear their journeyings without murmurings.

 — _[1 Ne 17:2](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/17?lang=eng&id=p2#p2)_

-Lehite women were able to shut the fuck up and have boobs. 🙄 Truly inspired writing.
+Lehite women were able to shut the fuck up and have boobs.
+They were *almost* as strong and cool as me! 🙄 Truly inspired writing.

 &nbsp;